cl-plus-ssl/cl-plus-ssl/README.md

     ...
 ```

-In the examples, if time passes the current IO operation
+In the examples, if time runs out, the current IO operation
 will be interrupted by signalling an implementation-specific
 error.

-When using cl+ssl with LispBIO, such implementations-specific
+When using cl+ssl with LispBIO, such implementation-specific
 features remain working.
 You configure timeout / deadline
 in implementation-specific way (through the stream as on CCL
 or globally as on SBCL) and LispBIO, when performing
 standard CL IO functions, receives an error.

-BIO captures the error, and returns error status to OpenSSL.
+BIO captures the error condition, and returns and error
-Also BIO saves the error info in OpenSSL error queue (tries
+status to OpenSSL.
+Also BIO saves the error info in OpenSSL
-at least).
+error queue (tries at least).

-OpenSSL returns error status to cl+ssl stream code,
+OpenSSL returns an error status to cl+ssl stream code,
-which signals an error (a subtype of `cl+ssl::ssl-error`)
+which signals an error condition (a subtype of `cl+ssl::ssl-error`)
 to the application code.

 ```